-In Hawassa, Ethiopia, the local NGO is better known as “Beteseb”, which means “family home” in Amharic.
+In Hawassa, Ethiopia, the NGO is better known as “Beteseb”, which means “family home” in Amharic.
 The name was chosen by the children, and portrays the true mission of Let Us Change in Ethiopia: offer a family and a home to beggars and former streetchildren.
-The local operation was in hands of Aynalem.
+The Ethiopian operation was in hands of Aynalem.
 She led the organisation for 10 years, and took care of the children as if they were her own.
 In 2020, she passed the torch to her son Robel, who is now managing the daily operation and finances.

 'Founding mother' Aynalem